 Sinusitis occurs when the tissue lining the sinuses becomes inflamed.
 This frequently causes a sinus blockage and creates germ-producing fluid.
 If an infection occurs within the sinuses, individuals may experience facial pain, loss of smell, and dental pain.
 While sinusitis can occur from colds, nasal polyps, and immune system deficiencies, it can also happen as a result of dental implants.

-Patients who do not have a sinus lift or bone graft before getting their dental implants have an increased risk of developing sinusitis after surgery, particularly if the implant pokes through the jaw into the sinus cavity.
+Patients who do not have a sinus lift or bone graft before getting their same day dental implants miami have an increased risk of developing sinusitis after surgery, particularly if the implant pokes through the jaw into the sinus cavity.
 A sinus lift creates stronger bone for the dental implant.
 Patients who have had a history of sinus problems or infections need to be particularly cautious about receiving dental implants without a bone graft or sinus lift.

 The size and position of the sinuses can make it more likely that the implant will poke through into the sinus cavity.
 In addition to their placement, many people naturally have less bone in the upper jaw.
 This is true even if they haven’t lost bone due to reabsorption or periodontal disease.